 Creating automated badges

-It is not currently possible to create your own automated badges thru the Dashboard.
+It is not currently possible to create your own automated badges through the Dashboard.
 To discuss custom possibilities for your community, contact sales.

 Giving a badge